lessYFF/git-tslint/README.md

 # git-tslint

-git pre-commit for verifying commit-msg , tslint code and prettier
+git pre-commit for verifying commit-msg, tslint code and prettier

 # instructions for use

-npm i -D git-tslint and npm link or npm i -g git-tslint then input: git-tslint-init
+npm i -D git-tslint && sudo npm link git-tslint or npm i -D git-tslint && npm i -g git-tslint then input: git-tslint-init

 That's all!